 When we heard about the famous Wanda gem mines in Argentina, we put immediately a pin on the map.
 I have a great passion for stones, I bring stones from every vacation and every place.
 At home, there are more than 50 kilos of stones, I have collected from different vacations (most of them hidden from Ivan).
 So, this mine couldn’t be missed.

-To my great surprise, the Wanda mine was about 50 meters long, few meters deep and just partially underground.
+To my great surprise, the Wanda mine was about 50 meters long, a few meters deep and just partially underground.
 The entire mine probably could fit in our backyard.
-Some of the gems are on the earth surface.
+Some of the gems are on the earth’s surface.
 Still, the quartz crystals, amethysts, topazes and agates are spectacular.

-I tried to chip some amethysts from the rock, but the only thing I was able to break were few finger nails.
+I tried to chip some amethysts from the rock, but the only thing I was able to break was a few fingernails.

 We couldn’t leave the place without any stones, so we bought a big amethyst crystal from a lady selling stones in front of her house close to the mine.
 I suspect she is digging them somewhere in her backyard.

 The next day was the day for Iguazu falls.
 According to some waterfall rankings, this is the most complex waterfall system in the world.